Table of Contents

 I’ll show a couple of examples of what I’m talking about below, and show how I solve it.

-Example of slow tests, using print statements
+Example with print statements

 Let’s start with a couple simple tests that take 3+ seconds each to run.